model-driven-devops/mdd/exercises/cicd.md

 # CI/CD
 Automation can help you make changes faster and at scale, but with all that power comes great risk, particlarly when applied to physical network infrastructure.
 All other IT services depend on the physical network.
 Used indiscriminately, automation can crater your network faster than you ever thought possible.
 This is one of the many reasons that network engineers have been slow to adopt automation in the physical network compared to their peers in application development who might just crater their own application.

-As you have seen in the preceeding exercises, infrastructe-as-code and choosing the right data models can help put some much needed rigor around data validation and network state checking.
+As you have seen in the preceeding exercises, infrastructure-as-code and choosing the right data models can help put some much needed rigor around data validation and network state checking.
 But it is not until we place our infrastructure-as-code into version control and automate the validation and testing that we start to see the real benefits of adopting infastructure as code and DevOps.

 Continuous Integration (CI) is the concept of continuously testing and validating changes, while Continuous Deployment (CD) is the process and automation around moving validated changes into production.
 Together, CI/CD provides the needed rigor to *safely* and *rapidly* inject change into production.
 These tools and processes were developed, and mostly used in, the cloud and application space, but they are equally applicable to the network *if* you have adopted the tools and concepts covered in the previous exercises.

 ## GitLab

 In this lab you will use GitLab to provide version control, workflow enforcement and CI/CD automation.
 GitLab conveniently combines all of these features into a single web UI, which makes it ideal for lab environments like this.
-A project named `mdd` has already been created for you and the code for the MDD reference implementation placed into this project.
+You will create a project named `mdd` and push the MDD repo to this project.

 1. To access Gitlab, open http://devtools-gitlab.lab.devnetsandbox.local in your browser.
 Login with the "developer" credentials.

-1. Set an API key by clicking on your user icon in the upper right corner, selecting Preferences, then Access Tokens and create a token with the "api" scope selected.
+2. Set an API key by clicking on your user icon in the upper right corner, selecting Preferences, then Access Tokens and create a token with the "api" scope selected.
 Name the token "api-token" and click "Create personal access token".  **Copy the token after it is created.**

-1. In Visual Studio Code, set your GITLAB_API_TOKEN in your environment.
+3. In Visual Studio Code, set your GITLAB_API_TOKEN in your environment.
 Update `your_token_value` in the following command to the value of your token.
     ```
     export GITLAB_API_TOKEN=your_token_value
     ```

-1. Create the GitLab project.
+4. Create the GitLab project.
+If you are curious about how to create projects and CI variables in GitLab using the API, open up the file `extras/create-gitlab-project.sh` and examine the CURL commands used.
     ```
     extras/create-gitlab-project.sh
     ```

 > Note: all further instructions in this exercise assume you are in the GitLab UI unless otherwise stated.

 ## Continuous Integration

-Throughout this lab we have been building a complete CI process that includes linting, data validation and state checking as shown in the diagram below.
+Throughout this learning lab we have been building a complete CI process that includes linting, data validation and state checking as shown in the diagram below.
 It is now time to take the next step and use these tools to build out an automated CI pipeline.

 ![MDD CI Flow](mdd_ci_flow.png)

-1. Navigate to **Repository -> Files** and click on the `gitlab-ci.yml` file to view its contents.
+5. Navigate to **Repository -> Files** and click on the `gitlab-ci.yml` file to view its contents.

 The `.gitlab-ci.yml` file contains instructions that GitLab will use to run the CI (and/or CD) pipeline for this project.
 Your file should looks similar to the one shown below: